umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/README.md

 * The failed upgrade is then tracked for reporting and the customer will be notified if necessary
 * When the Dev site is upgraded successfully, the upgrader will continue this same process for the next environment in the chain (that is Dev -> Staging -> Live) depending on the number of environments that exist for the project.

-{% hint style="info" %} Please note that changes for patches might appear on Development, even if the same changes have been added to Live already.
-This is due to the environments not being synchronized during the upgrade process, as this risks pushing something from one environment to another which is not intended.
-Those changes just needs to be deployed and the environments are in sync again. {% endhint %}
+{% hint style="info" %} Note that changes for patches might appear on Development, even if they have already been applied to Live.
+The environments will not be synchronized during the upgrade process.
+This is because synchronization risks pushing other apparent changes from one environment to another.
+Those changes will need to be deployed.
+Once that has been done, the environments will be in sync again. {% endhint %}

 ## How do baseline updates work?